 Where is it?
 Paxos is one of the Ionian Islands just south of Corfu.

 How to get there?
-Direct UK flights to Corfu, then take a ferry to Paxos.
+Direct UK flights to Paxos take from 3 hours, 5 minutes.

 2/10 Naxos: one of the top Greek islands for myths and legends